Jerald/cmpt489finalreport/index.md

 From there, we went and found every function overridden in a previous builder, other than the base IDISA builder, and overrode it in our builder.
 We were then able to precisely specify which version of a given operation we wanted to be using.

 #### How this helped

 The biggest improvement by far from this change was inheriting the SSE2 implementation of `bitblock_advance`.
 This version has been optimized quite well, and offered a nearly 30% runtime improvement for large files.

 # Challenges

+Of course, in a project like this there were bound to be some challenges.
+But we didn't predict quite this many challenges arising.
+Right at the beginning there was the obvious challenge of becoming acquainted with the project, but that was just the beginning of our journey.

 ### Intrinsic Discovery

+One of the first real issues that arose was a pretty simple one: how do we *use* an intrinsic?
+We had found a useful intrinsic through the Intel Intrinsics Guide, but we had no clue how to use it in LLVM.
+The x86 opcode didn't seem to be of much use, and the Intel Intrinsic name was just as meaningless to LLVM.

 ### LLVM